NIH-HPC/swarm/README.md

 swarm (running as the user) first creates a subdirectory within the user's directory with a completely random name beginning with 'tmp'.
 The command scripts are named 'cmd.#', with # being the index of the job array.
 The batch script is simply named 'swarm.batch'.
 All of these are written into the temporary subdirectory.

+### Details about the batch script

+The batch script 'swarm.batch' hard-codes the path to the temporary subdirectory as the location of the command scripts.
+This allows the swarm to be rerun, albeit with the same sbatch options.

+The module function is initialized and modules are loaded in the batch script.
+This limits the number of times 'module load' is called to once per swarm, but it also means that the user could overrule the environment within the swarm commands.

+### What happens after submission

 When a swarm job is successfully submitted to slurm, a jobid is obtained, and a symlink is created that points to the temporary directory.
 This allows for simple identification of swarm array jobs running on the cluster.

 If a submission fails, then the symlink created will instead have the string '_FAIL' tagged onto the end: